 Read more updates about e-learning and education around Children's Mental Health HERE

 (Click on the image below to access the Events Calendar)

 A series of FREE educational evenings on mental health and emotional wellbeing designed for primary care practitioners in Ipswich and east Suffolk.

-To allow more people to benefit from this teaching, all sessions have been filmed.
-The videos are accessible to any primary care staff (with the relevant password) and are are great way of doing some online learning from home.
+To allow more people to benefit from this teaching, all sessions have been filmed or recorded.
+The videos are accessible to any primary care staff (most do not need a password) and are great way of doing some online learning from home.
 Resources from each session are also available online.